-And for that reason, few companies will actually produce and sell pencils that they call “erasable”.
+And for that reason, few companies will produce and sell pencils that they call “erasable”.

 How to Find a Good Erasable Colored Pencil

 Certain colored pencils (even those that aren’t called erasable) will naturally be easier to be erased than other colored pencils.
 The key is being able to identify aspects of a pencil that will make it easier to be erased.

 In our experiences, pencils that are higher in graphite content will typically be easier to be erased.
 This is because the binders that are used in these pencils are naturally more blendable.
 Using binding agents that allow you to easily be able to move pigment around is helpful for blending and also for removing color, if necessary.

-Also, pencils that are more water-soluble can also be easier to be erased.
+Also, more water-soluble pencils can be easier to be erased.
 This is particularly true when you add a little bit of water or solvent to the color to break it down some.
 This can make it much easier to work with.

 Pencils will thinner leads typically produce less color per pass.
 Because of this, they will typically be easier to erase since there is less color to erase.

-Finally, many of your lower-end colored pencils will actually be more erase-friendly than the premium colored pencils that you have.
+Finally, many of your lower-end colored pencils will be more erase-friendly than the premium colored pencils that you have.
 This goes back to the fact that budget colored pencils just don’t produce as much color as they have fewer pigments.
 And fewer pigments and lower-end binding agents means that color won’t be transferred from the pencil to the paper as aggressively.
-And while this may be negative when you are looking for vivid, eye-catching color, it can be beneficial if you are trying to remove the color from the canvas.
+And while this may be negative when you are looking for the vivid, eye-catching color, it can be beneficial if you are trying to remove the color from the canvas.